Damian Stasiak: KSW

 After one victory in the regional circuit, Stasiak signed with KSW and faced Antun Račić for the inaugural KSW Bantamweight Championship at KSW 51 on November 9, 2019.
 Stasiak lost the grappling-heavy contest via unanimous decision.

 Stasiak made his sophomore appearance in the organization against Patryk Surdyn at KSW 55 on October 10, 2020.
 He won the fight via second-round submission.

-Stasiak returned to featherweight and faced Andrey Lezhnev on June 5, 2021 at KSW 61.
+Stasiak returned to featherweight and faced Andrey Lezhnev on June 5, 2021, at KSW 61.
 He submitted Lezhnev in the first round via triangle choke.

-Stasiak faced Lom-Ali Eskijew on December 18, 2021 at KSW 65: Khalidov vs. Soldić.
+Stasiak faced Lom-Ali Eskijew on December 18, 2021, at KSW 65: Khalidov vs. Soldić.
 He lost the bout via unanimous decision.

-Stasiak faced Robert Ruchała on October 14, 2022 at KSW 75: Ruchała vs. Stasiak.
+Stasiak faced Robert Ruchała on October 14, 2022, at KSW 75: Ruchała vs. Stasiak.
 He lost the close bout via split decision.

+Stasiak faced Pascal Hintzen on July 15, 2023, at KSW 84: De Fries vs. Bajor.
+He won the bout via triangle choke in the first round.

+Stasiak faced Adam Soldaev on January 20, 2024 at KSW 90: Wrzosek vs. Vitasović, getting knocked out in the second round.

+Stasiak faced Michał Domin in his retirement fight on June 14, 2025 at KSW 107: De Fries vs Wrzosek.
+He won the fight via unanimous decision.
+After the fight he announced his retirement.